 - Verb: Ate (tabeta);

-In the sentence we have just seen, the apple is the object and appears before the past tense ate.
+In the sentence we just saw, the apple is the object and appears before the past verb ate.
 The image below shows a little more about the Japanese grammatical structure:

-Now we'll talk a little about the structure of some sentences without a verb, which only has "desu".
-Some like to call "desu" a verb, but some don't, so I'll stay neutral.
+Now we will talk a little about the structure of some sentences without a verb, which only has “desu”.
+Some like to call “desu” a verb, but others do not, so I will remain neutral.

 The structure can also be used with other verbs.